LDCVia/ldcvia-blog-public/_posts/2014-09-25-why-oh-why-part-2.md

 * Archiving data from Notes/Domino applications that have grown too large for Domino
 * Integrating Domino-based data with other applications
 * Selectively making Domino-based data available outside the firewall without exposing your Domino infrastructure
-* Migration of Domino applications to the MEAN stack for increased interoperability and performance
+* Migration of Domino applications to the <abbr title="MongoDb, Express, AngularJS, node.js">MEAN</abbr> stack for increased interoperability and performance
 * Exposing ‘Lotus Notes’ application data to non-Notes client (e.g. web and mobile)

 The list is endless.
 Well, long anyway.